web-infra-dev/rspack-website/docs/en/misc/roadmap.md

 Module Federation is a widely used webpack feature with a rich ecosystem and we plan to support module federation in the future.

-### Vue and Svelte support

-From what we have seen, Vue and Svelte are two very popular front-end frameworks that are more complex to support than React.
-They rely on more internal webpack apis.
-We expect to complete full support for both frameworks in the near future.
-Our desire is to support the full Vue and Svelte ecosystems.

 ### Lazy Compilation support

 Although Rspack currently has good performance, there is still a lot of room to improve performance for projects with a large number of pages, and Lazy Compilation is a good way to improve performance.